happyfoxinc/helpstack-android/README.md

   <img src="Images/hs_preview.png" alt="HelpStackthemes" title="screenshots">
 </p>

+## How to progress with HelpStack
+Checkout this wiki page if you want a clear idea on how you can progress with HelpStack: [Wiki - How to progress with HelpStack](https://github.com/happyfoxinc/helpstack-android/wiki/How-to-progress-with-HelpStack)

 ## App Showcase
 Have you made something awesome with HelpStack?
 Add yourself here: [App Showcase](https://github.com/happyfoxinc/helpstack-android/wiki/App-Showcase)